GestaltCogTeam/BasicTS/README.md

 ## 7. TODO

 - [ ] : Support models like ASTGCN, ASTGNN, which take multi-periodicities data as input.
+- [ ] : Add detailed docs about 4.2, e.g., the usage of gpu.

 ## References